mikeos-tech/dictionary-sync/README.md

 ---

+### 5. An on-line Repository

-5. You now need to set up an online *git* repository, making it private if you can.
+You now need to set up an online *git* repository, making it private if you can.
 You need set it up so you can use *ssh* to push and pull from it and take a copy of the URL you would use for this.

 Connect the local repository to the remote one using the following command with the URL you just copied/noted in place of the word *URL*.
 This command needs to be executed within the folder you created and will connect the local and the remote repositories.